 There are multiple intersecting financial issues up for negotiation in this case.
 Katherine and Julian may therefore want to consider hiring a Certified Divorce Financial Analyst (CDFA).
 A CDFA can help inventory current assets and liabilities and identify potential ways to optimize each party’s post-divorce financial situation.
 Mediation is a great vehicle for using this type of joint expert.

-Contact one of our experienced mediators today for a free consultation about addressing financial matters in mediation.
+Contact one of our experienced mediators today for an initial consultation about addressing financial matters in mediation.